 By morning, he feared he had simply refused to look.

-Grace had already been up for hours when he came downstairs.
+Grace was already awake when he came downstairs.
 The breakfast tray was set.
 The coffee was poured.
-The house smelled faintly of lemon polish and toasted bread.
+The house smelled faintly of lemon polish and toast.
 Everything was immaculate.

-Grace moved through the kitchen as she always did—quietly, efficiently, almost invisibly.
+Grace moved through the kitchen the way she always had — quietly, efficiently, almost invisibly.

-But now Ethan noticed what he had not let himself notice before.
+But now Ethan noticed what he had failed to notice before.

-She stayed at the far side of the room.
+She stayed on the far side of the room.

 She answered from doorways.

-She never let her back be fully turned if someone was standing behind her.
+She never turned her back fully if someone was standing behind her.

-When Vanessa swept into the house just after noon, carrying shopping bags and talking loudly into her phone, Ethan remained in the upstairs hallway long enough to watch without being seen.
+When Vanessa swept into the house just after noon, carrying shopping bags and talking loudly into her phone, Ethan stayed in the upstairs hallway long enough to watch without being seen.

 “Grace!
 Come here and put my things away.”